supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex11_Content_Management.md

 ### Task 3: Connect Sentinel to Azure DevOps.

+In this task, you will connect Microsoft Sentinel to Azure DevOps to manage content and repositories.

 1. Select the *Azure Portal*/*Microsoft Sentinel* tab in your browser.

 1. In Microsoft Sentinel, select **Repositories (Preview)** in the *Content Management* section.